 Red Shirt: Although the Trope Namer, the first red-shirted casualty doesn't appear in series until episode 7 ("What Are Little Girls Made Of?"); the very first casualties are blue-shirted Science Team and gold-shirted Command squaddies.

 The Rural Purge: Inverted - it should be noted that the demographic information that led to the Rural Purge wasn't available from Neilsen before 1970 or so; had it been, Trek would've benefited since it attracted advertisers' favored demographics.

-Throw It In: According to legend, the stagehands didn't like Shatner very much, so in the episode "The Trouble With Tribbles," they continued the avalanche of tribbles onto the actor much longer than the script called for.
-(This includes the final Tribble which bonks him on the head at the end.)
+Throw It In: According to legend, the stagehands didn't like Shatner very much, so in the episode "The Trouble With Tribbles," they continued the avalanche of tribbles much longer than was scripted (including the final tribble that bounces off his head at the end).
 Shatner can clearly be seen glancing up at the prop men with annoyance.

 Actually, the producers had Nichols read Spock's part in her audition because the Uhura part hadn't been written yet or even named.
 She had them describe Spock's character to her, instead of Uhura, "so you can see whether or not I can act."

 The episode "Spectre of the Gun" (the one set at the O.K.
 Corral) was originally planned to be filmed on an existing Western town set on the backlot.
 However, serious budget cuts for the series' third season made this impossible.
 So, it was instead made on a soundstage in a surreal, incomplete, plainly artificial environment.
 Though some (including Leonard Nimoy) were skeptical over this move, it's now largely viewed to have been a good choice for the story.